microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 <img src="images/DockerSearch.png" width="300px" />

 This extension includes many things, one of which is a simple command for generating a `Dockerfile` and `docker-compose.yml` file for an existing project.
-To see this in action, type `CMD+Shift+P` (to bring up the command palette) and type `docker` to display all of the commands that the Docker extension provides:
+To see this in action, type `F1` (to bring up the command palette) and type `docker` to display all of the commands that the Docker extension provides:

 <img src="images/DockerCommands.png" width="300px" />